Pielgrin/cafe-1-euro-bot/README.md

 Please refer to this tutoriel if you want to submit your chatbot to facebook messenger platform : https://medium.com/crowdbotics/how-to-create-your-very-own-facebook-messenger-bot-with-dialogflow-and-node-js-in-just-one-day-f5f2f5792be5.

+Small talk is enable thanks to Dialogflow API.

 Screenshots:
 ![](images/IMG_1002.png)
 ![](images/IMG_0961.png)